Published: June 1, 2023 | Reading Time: 12 minutes

 Whether it's determining the most profitable product, identifying the latest market trends, or predicting future sales, a Data Analyst holds the key to unlocking the value in data.

-In this section, we will look at the process followed by a Data Analyst within an organisation to come up with reliable findings that eventually form the foundation of the decision-making process.
+Data Analysts follow a systematic process within an organisation to generate reliable findings that form the foundation of the decision-making process.
+The key stages include:

 It's not mandatory to have a background in Mathematics, Statistics, Economics, or Computer Science.